-Now sculpting in Greeley, Colorado, Greg has gained national recognition for his work depicting both wildlife and human figures.
+Greg has gained national recognition for his work depicting both wildlife and human figures.
 Greg finds an infinite supply of subject matter in God’s creation: the world around us.

 “People always want to know where I get my inspiration,” he says.
 “I draw my ideas from my personal experiences and interests.”
 Greg has a wide range of interests which include the outdoors and nature, as well as family.
 His wife Cheryl and two sons, Jonathan and Jeremy, and now his grandchildren, have provided subject matter for Greg’s creations over the years.

 A natural story teller, Greg weaves a tale into every sculpture he creates.
 Here, Greg works on the original clay for “Wild Ice” in his studio before it can be cast in bronze.

 This bronze sculpture was a Public Art commission, it reflects youthful exuberance, inspired by fond memories sculptor Greg Todd has of growing up in Goodland, Kansas and was installed at the Westminster Ice Centre in 2013.

 Greg also loves bringing historical figures to life, telling their stories of heroism and humanitarianism.
 Greg is known for creating accurate portraits of heroes and loved ones from photographs.